 …but wait,there is more… Graceland

 Not a day passes when I am not asked about the situation in Ukraine.
 I have few friends in Ukraine and Russia and I keep a close eye on the developments.
 The events on the ground are played out thousand-fold in press and social media on a previously unprecedented scale.
-Newly-minted Russian and Ukrainian truthers on both
+Newly-minted Russian and Ukrainian truthers

 …but wait,there is more… Wars With Friends